 People on the waiting list are encouraged to email [email protected] at any time if their contact details change.
 It is important that we have up-to-date contact information because if we cannot make contact, patients may be removed from the waiting list.

 We are currently validating referrals of the longest wait patients.
 However, we intend to seek the views of the transgender community on other prioritisation criteria to understand if there could be reasons why some referrals should be prioritised for a first specialist assessment sooner than others.

 The chart below sets out the number of new referrals received by quarter between January 2013 and 31 August 2021.
 Overall 74 percent of the referrals are for trans women and 26 percent are for trans men.
 The number of people referred to the waitlist increased by over 160 percent between October 2018 and 30 September 2020.

-As at 31 May 2021, there were 289 referrals for a first specialist assessment on the Active list for the Service.
-Of these, 38 people have had their first specialist assessment.
-Following delays due to Covid-19 five surgeries were performed in 2020, two surgeries have been performed in 2021, with a further six booked between June and September 2021.
+As at 31 August 2021, there were 295 referrals for a first specialist assessment on the Active list for the Service.
+Of these, 52 people have had their first specialist assessment.
+Following delays due to Covid-19 five surgeries were performed in 2020, eight surgeries have been performed in 2021, with one booked in September 2021.